 - If you want to include your system logs in the report, check the box next to "Include system logs."
 These logs are helpful to Google if you're reporting a technical issue.

-- Touch send .
+- Tap Send .
 Your message, system information, and email address (if you're logged into your account) will be sent to Google.